-You’ve experienced the feelings that know with falling in love with someone new.
-The butterflies, the constant desire to chat or text them, and the sudden need to buy a completely new wardrobe just to impress them, even if your wallet completely disagrees.
+You’ve experienced the feelings that come with falling in love with someone new.
+The butterflies, the constant desire to chat with or text them, and the sudden need to buy a completely new wardrobe just to impress them—even if your wallet completely disagrees.

-When you first start crushing hard on someone, the feelings can get really intense and there’s a sense of excitement; it’s difficult to put into words.
-It actually feels a lot like when you’re falling in love for the first time.
+When you first start crushing hard on someone, the feelings can get really intense, and there’s a sense of excitement that’s difficult to put into words.
+It actually feels a lot like falling in love for the first time.
 As a result, it can be difficult to distinguish between romantic love, platonic love, like, and even infatuation.
-In this article, you will learn how do you know if you love someone or just used to them.
+In this article, you will learn how to tell if you love someone or are just used to them.

 When it comes to platonic love, things are a little easier.
 To begin, Merriam-Webster defines platonic as “a relationship characterized by the absence of romance or sex.”
 That means you can have meaningful platonic relationships with your friends, family, and anyone else you care about.
 Platonic relationships allow you to get to know someone and build trust in a safe, supportive environment.
 You can bond over common interests and hobbies, as well as provide and receive emotional and mental support when needed.

 In a statement, Dr. Nikki Coleman, a licensed psychologist, said, “Platonic love is what we feel when there is trust, safety, and validation in a close relationship.”
 “In a relationship, it’s the feeling of being good and cared for.”

 When it comes to romantic love, things can get a little more complicated, but it’s not always impossible to figure out.
 According to Maria Sullivan, dating expert and vice president of Dating.com, there are some really clear signs of how you know if you love someone or that will let you know when your feelings are genuine.

 How do you know if you Love Someone?